spotinst/help/src/docs/eco/azure-tutorials/view-your-savings.md

 #### Display Columns

-You can customize the columns that appear in the table.
-The following column headings are available:
+The following column headings are displayed:

 - Reservation order ID: Azure reservation order identifier.
 - Reservation ID: The identifier of the reservation.